SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Analysis

-In order to figure out the effect of several critical design choices for \method, we compare \method with some of its variants. \Cref{fig:analysis_1} and \cref{tab:analysis_2} show generation accuracies and balanced checking accuracies of each variant. \Cref{tab:analysis_2} shows the difficulty to achieve high checking accuracies for all methods.
-Nonetheless, any methods we considered with a checking accuracy $\geq 57.2\%$ are helpful to prediction performance.
+In order to pick apart the effect of several critical design choices for \method, we compare \method with some of its variants with respect to final answer and verification accuracies on MathQA.